 Unfortunately, the nature of debt means you’re usually going to end up paying more in interest over the long run (unless the purchase itself appreciates in value, like a house might).
+This is especially true for high-interest debts such as credit card debt.
 Whether you’re looking to get a loan or get rid of one, it pays to know how to manage your debt.

 Dealing with multiple lenders can be detrimental not only financially, but also to your mental and physical wellbeing.
 It’s like a country trying to defend itself on multiple fronts.
 High interest rates, late repayment fees, and lenders charging from all sides can often lead to a sense of entrapment.
 Being surrounded by debt makes it difficult to find financial freedom.

 Consolidation, in the context of debt, means putting everything in one place so it becomes easier to manage.
 A common solution to this is a debt consolidation loan.

 Debt consolidation loans are designed to simplify your borrowing by merging all your existing debts into one repayment schedule.
 Often this means the new lender will let you borrow enough money to pay off all your existing debts.
 After that, you’ll only have one debt and one payment schedule to worry about.